Tencent says exec held by China over links to 'personal' corruption allegations

 Investigators were looking at what type of data Zhang might have shared with Sun and what Sun might have done with it, the report said.

+Tencent said earlier this month it had fired more than 100 staff over embezzlement and bribery incidents.

+Shares in Tencent, which is the most valuable company in Hong Kong with more than $900 billion in market capitalization, fell as much as 1.6% after the Journal report but pulled back later to end down 0.5% in a positive broader market.

 Zhang was referred to as a Tencent vice president in a 2018 statement released by the municipal government of Zhangjiakou, a city near Beijing.
-Tencent, however, told Reuters he was not a vice president, without elaborating.
+Tencent, however, told Reuters he was not a vice president or a manager, without elaborating.

-The Journal said Zhang could not be reached for comment, and Sun didn’t respond to a request for comment sent through China’s anti-graft inspectors, the Central Commission for Discipline Inspection (CCDI) and the State Council Information Office (SCIO).
+The Journal said Zhang could not be reached for comment, and Sun didn’t respond to comment request sent through anti-graft inspectors, the Central Commission for Discipline Inspection (CCDI) and the State Council Information Office (SCIO).

 The CCDI and SCIO did not immediately respond to a Reuters request for comment.

-Reporting by Peil Li, Engen Tham, Donny Kwok, Rama Venkat; Writing by Sumeet Chatterjee; Editing by Shounak Dasgupta, Simon Cameron-Moore and Gerry Doyle
+Reporting by Pei Li, Engen Tham, Donny Kwok, Scott Murdoch, Rama Venkat; Writing by Sumeet Chatterjee; Editing by Shounak Dasgupta, Simon Cameron-Moore, Gerry Doyle and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.